Cristianmam/SoftEye/README.md

 # SoftEye
+Thesis work.
- Spanish - A simple software to make and keep track of ophthalmology tests (Snellen & perimetry)
+A simple software to make and keep track of ophthalmology tests (Snellen & perimetry) Written for spanish users.
+Using NHibernate.